Fall Engineering

 Build an apple tree that can balance as many apples as possible.
 Give each student a cardboard tube trunk.
 Stand the tube upright and encourage them to lay popsicle sticks across the opening of the tube.
 Predict how many apples (pom poms) they can balance on their apple tree before the branches fall down?

-Exploration Questions: How did you decide to add the sticks?
+How did you decide to add the sticks to your apple tree?
 Did you choose to put an even or odd amount?
 Were there things you did that made your tree fall over?
 Which shape of trees had the most apples on them?

 Hollie Barattolo Head ShotHollie is certified K-8 teacher who has been educating in the informal education field since 2005.
 She has developed and implemented countless exciting STEAM programs for families, classrooms, and teachers focused on the natural world, the scientific process, and ancient life.
 Her professional passions are inquiry, whole family learning, experiential learning starting in early childhood, and the intersection of literacy and science instruction.